lanish19/marketmapper/README.md

 - The password protection is implemented client-side for simplicity
 - For production use with sensitive data, consider implementing server-side authentication
-- The default password "squadradc" should be changed by setting the `VITE_PASSWORD_HASH` environment variable
+- Always set a custom password using the `VITE_PASSWORD_HASH` environment variable
 - Authentication is cleared when the browser session ends

 ## Development